 Ronxs 3 Flame Butane Lighter

 Another lighter with a cool flame design.
 The Ronxs has a triple-flame design, which gives of a powerful but more controlled flame when compared to the VVAY 4 flame jet.
+This lighter runs off lighter fluid so will need to be refiled, unlike the USB rechargeable electric lighters.

 Definitely a more practical option than the 4 flame lighter.
 The Ronxs ignition switch is down the side, meaning it takes longer to get hot, allowing you to light larger items such as cigars.
 The flame is decent but not as extravagant as the other, a lighter for the more sophisticated gentleman.